723 Best Restaurants in Spain

 Triciclo

-$$$ | Barrio de las Letras Fodor's choice
+$$$ | Barrio de las Letras Fodor's Choice

 Triciclo serves inventive Spanish-style bistronomie—think tuna-avocado tostas and oxtail canelones with wild mushroom sauce.
 Raciones (sharing dishes), in one-third portions as well as half and full ones, are ideal for creating your own tasting menu whether at the bar or in the dining room.